DBTDerpbox/Trident-Shards/README.md

 Without the resource pack, trident shards will appear as command blocks

-Trident Shards is currently designed for [Minecraft Java Edition 1.16.5](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-16-5)
+Trident Shards is currently designed for [Minecraft Java Edition 1.16.5](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-16-5), but works completely fine with 1.17 from my testing.

 ## Authors